Kostayne/ecs/readme.md

 # Kostayne ECS
 This package provides a basic implementation of Entity Component System pattern.
 ECS separates logic from data, which makes the app more scalable and flexible.
-It's ideal for complex games.
+It's ideal for complex games or simulations.

 ### Definitions